Module arg

 #include <stdio.h> #include <llib/arg.h> int lines; FILE *file; bool verbose, print_lines; PValue args[] = { "// cmd: show n lines from top of a file", "int lines=10; // -n number of lines to print",&lines, "bool verbose=false; // -v controls verbosity",&verbose, "bool lineno; // -l output line numbers",&print_lines, "infile #1=stdin; // file to dump",&file, NULL }; int main(int argc, const char **argv) { arg_command_line(args,argv); char buff[512]; int i = 1; while (fgets(buff,sizeof(buff),file)) { if (print_lines) printf("%03d\t%s",i,buff); else printf("%s",buff); if (i++ == lines) break; } fclose(file); return 0; }

-If you now call arg_command_line(args,argv)
+If you now call arg_command_line(args,argv) these variables will be

 bound; note how both type and optional default value are specified.
 Names like ‘#1’